Trusted By:

 • What drove management’s choice?

-The trainer has worked on corporate finance and capital markets transactions for over thirty years, holding positions on the clients side as well as leading advisory teams.
+MBO training is delivered by an expert who has worked on corporate finance and capital markets transactions for over thirty years.
+Holding positions on the client side as well as leading advisory teams.

 At the Department of Energy, he was a civil servant involved in the privatisation of British Gas, a global IPO involving a large advisory team.
 He also spent two years (1990-92) in the Hungarian Government privatisation agency working with many advisory firms, as the changing political environment triggered massive ownership change.
 He has worked in major investment banks (Swiss Bank Corporation International – now UBS - and Lazard) and also co-founded a successful M&A advisory boutique firm.
 In 2021 he retired from KPMG, where he spent 13 years in the firm’s global M&A business, based in Scotland.